 The General Data Protection Regulation, is a piece of legislation that was approved and put in place by the European Parliament in April 2016.
 As European Law, it will fully take effect after a 2-year transition ending May 25th, 2018; it will impact not only the UK and the member states of the EU but countries that are trading with the EU.

 As a result, there are questions that require answering; namely how do you comply and when can you transfer data?

 When can personal data be transferred outside the European Union?

 Personal data may only be transferred outside of the EU in compliance with the conditions for transfer.
-A transfer of personal data to a third country or an international organization may take place where the Commission has decided that the third country, a territory or one or more specified sectors within that third country, or the international organization in question, ensures an adequate level of protection.
+A transfer of personal data to a third country or an international organisation may take place where the Commission has decided that the third country, a territory or one or more specified sectors within that third country, or the international organisation in question, ensures an adequate level of protection.

 - a legally binding agreement between public authorities or bodies;

 - binding corporate rules (agreements governing transfers made between organisations within in a corporate group);

 - standard data protection clauses in the form of template transfer clauses adopted by the Commission;

 - standard data protection clauses in the form of template transfer clauses adopted by a supervisory authority and approved by the Commission;

 - compliance with an approved code of conduct approved by a supervisory authority;